-The Port of Seattle can confirm that no cruise ships will be arriving for the 2020 cruise season due to the COVID-19 pandemic.
-While our current focus must be on public health, we look forward to the day when local and federal health authorities can declare the crisis over and the cruise industry rebounds robustly in support of local jobs, area businesses, and full economic recovery.
+While our current focus must be on public health, we look forward to the day when local and federal health authorities can declare it is safe and the cruise industry rebounds robustly in support of local jobs, area businesses, and full economic recovery.

 In the meantime, we will continue to work with our public health partners from the national to local level, along with our cruise stakeholders and partners to implement enhanced procedures that will ensure that our cruise terminals and facilities are safe for the community, passengers and crew, as we look to the 2021 season and beyond.